Financial Aid

 FAFSA Contributors Request or Update an FSA ID

-Beginning with the 2024-25 FAFSA, all FAFSA contributors must have an FSA ID.
-A Contributor is a new term and refers to anyone who is required to provide information, consent and approval, and a signature on the FAFSA form.
+All FAFSA contributors must have an FSA ID.
+A contributor is a new term and refers to anyone required to provide information, consent and approval, and a signature on the FAFSA form.
 Contributors are determined by your dependency status, tax filing status, and marital status.
 Contributors may include the student, student’s spouse, biological or adoptive parent(s), or step-parent.
 Please keep in mind that providing consent or providing personal and financial information doesn’t make a contributor financially responsible for the student’s educational costs.
 If you have questions about who would be a contributor to your unique situation, please contact Enrollment Services.

 The FSA ID is a username and password needed to contribute to the FAFSA.
-Please note, that anyone who needs an FSA ID will need to have a valid email address.
-If you or someone who needs to contribute to your FAFSA already has an FSA ID, make sure the information is current including legal name, date of birth, and email and home address.
-Parents, if you previously created an FSA ID when you were a student or for another child, you don’t need to create another one.
+Anyone who needs an FSA ID will need a valid email address.
+If you or someone who needs to contribute to your FAFSA already has an FSA ID, make sure the information is current, including legal name, date of birth, and email and home address.
+Parents, if you previously created an FSA ID when you were a student or for another child, you don’t need to create another.
 You can only have one FSA ID linked to your Social Security number.
-If you forgot your FSA ID username and password, you can retrieve the information on the studentaid.gov website by clicking “Forgot Username” or “Forgot Password”.
+If you forgot your FSA ID username and password, you can retrieve the information on the studentaid.gov website by clicking “Forgot Username” or “Forgot Password."

-Contributors requesting or updating an FSA ID will want to wait until they receive an email from the Department of Education stating their identity has been verified and that they can use their account before beginning their portion of the FAFSA.
+Contributors requesting or updating an FSA ID should wait to begin their portion of the FAFSA until they receive an email from the Department of Education stating their identity has been verified and they can use their account.